 Change your passwords.
-If you believe your computer is infected, change your passwords.
+If you believe your system is infected, change your passwords.
 This includes any passwords for websites that may have been cached in your web browser.
 Create and use strong passwords, making them difficult for attackers to guess.
 (Choosing and Protecting Passwords and Supplementing Passwords)